 Dale Allen is a partner with Adams and Reese LLP in Nashville, Tennessee.
 Practicing law since 1984, Dale is a corporate lawyer who concentrates his practice in transportation, government relations and regulatory law.
-He serves as legislative counsel to a number of businesses, trade associations and non profit organizations with interests before the Tennessee General Assembly.
+He serves as legislative counsel to a number of businesses, trade associations and non-profit organizations with interests before the Tennessee General Assembly.
 Dale has been successful in assisting in passing legislation over the past 30 years resulting in tax and regulatory relief on a variety of matters in the areas of trucking, rental car, entertainment and health care.

 Dale’s other representative experience includes: